How to File a Kentucky LLC or Corporation Amendment

 Step 3: File your Articles of Amendment with the Kentucky Secretary of State

-Now it’s time to file your paperwork.
-To start, you’ll need to download the Articles of Amendment from the Secretary of State’s website; make sure you get the version for corporations and not another business type.
+If you want to go the paper route, you’ll need to download the Articles of Amendment (Domestic Profit or Professional Services Corporation) from the Secretary of State’s website; make sure you get the version for corporations and not another business type.
 You’ll fill out this form with all the information you gathered in Step 2.
-Then you’ll submit it by mail or in-person drop-off at the Secretary of State’s office.
+Then, you’ll submit it by mail or in-person drop-off at the Secretary of State’s office.
+Once your amendment is approved by the commonwealth, you’ll also need to file a copy with your local county clerk’s office.

 Kentucky Articles of Amendment vs. Restated Articles of Organization/Incorporation